 The results for the year ended December 31, 2022 were heavily impacted by the increase of energy costs in the first half of 2022.
 In response, Allego increased charging prices during the second half of 2022 and entered into power purchase agreements ("PPAs") to mitigate the future negative impact of increased energy costs.
 In the first half of 2023, Allego benefited from the secured energy sourced of renewable PPAs in main markets and minimized the impact of energy price volatility on the cost base.
-Overall, the average cost of energy per kWh during the year ended December 31, 2022 increased by 40% compared to the year ended December 31, 2023 decreased by 26% compared to first half of 2022.
+Overall, the average cost of energy per kWh during the year ended December 31, 2022 increased by 40% compared to the year ended December 31, 2021 and in the first half of 2023 decreased by 26% compared to first half of 2022.